mmnair-thetrainer/09-Nov-2024-AN/README.md

 # day09Nov
 This is a sampling for Github example.
 Follow the procedure.
-this is a test line done bu akhil us
+this is a test line done by akhil us